-Of course, if a police officer pulls you over one hot July day for breaking a law you didn’t know was a law, if you say you didn’t know you broke the law, the officer is probably going to respond with: “Ignorance is no excuse, take this ticket and call the courthouse in the morning.”
+Of course, if a police officer pulls you over one hot July day for breaking a law you didn’t know was a law, the explanation that you weren’t aware you broke the law will be met with a response of “Ignorance is no excuse, take this ticket and call the courthouse in the morning.”

-In case you haven’t been keeping up, and even if you have but may have missed some things, here are some of this year’s more noteworthy laws that will be taking effect in July.
+In case you haven’t been keeping up, and even if you have but may have missed some things, here are some of this year’s more noteworthy laws took effect this month.

-On July 1, the hands-free driving bill will become the law.
+The hands-free driving bill is now officially a law.
 You’ll need to either use speaker phone or a bluetooth device to talk on the phone while driving.
 If a police officer sees you with a phone raised to your ear, you’re going to have to talk to a judge.
 If it is your first offense, you’ll need to show the judge a receipt for a hands-free device.
 If you don’t have one or it is your second offense, you’re going to pay a fine.
-You can touch your phone to make a call and use your Waze, but otherwise it’s the hands-free life for you.
+You can touch your phone to make a call and use Waze, but otherwise it’s the hands-free life for you.

 You won’t be taking MARTA anymore

-This won’t happen immediately on July 1, but at some point in the near future, MARTA will be getting a new name.
+This won’t happen immediately, but at some point in the near future, MARTA will be getting a new name.
 The transit system is going to be re-named The ATL.
 In addition, a regional transit commission that covers 13 metro-Atlanta counties will make decisions about regional transit options.
 If you have out-of-town guests, navigating metro Atlanta’s transit options should become a lot easier.

 You won’t hear fireworks as much

 Fireworks are still legal in Georgia, and anyone with small children or pets is well aware of that fact.
-However, starting July 1, your city or county could decide to tighten the rules about fireworks.
+However, effective this month, your city or county could decide to tighten the rules about fireworks.
 They could decide to limit their use only to holidays or they could allow them for a short window of time each evening.